epfl-si/PhDperf/README.md

 # PhD Assess

-This is an apps stack to allow students to fulfil their the PhD assessment process.
+This is an apps stack to allow students to fulfil their PhD assessment process.

 ## Structure